Find Johnson County Iowa Public Records: Free Search

 Both requests can be made in person or via mail.
 When mailing out a request, individuals should include a stamped envelope for return and the payment by check for the records.
 The Records Division only accepts payments by cash or check (no credit or debit cards are accepted).

-Obtain Police Reports & Arrest Details via Law Enforcement Agencies Within Johnson County
+Access Police Reports & Arrest Details via Law Enforcement Agencies Within Johnson County

 Local police departments can be very helpful in obtaining information about Johnson County bookings, especially regarding incidents that took place under their jurisdiction or arrests that they have performed.